Jmuinde/workout-tracker/README.md

- This the very start of the workout project aimed tracking overall fitness.
+ This the very start of the workout project aimed at tracking overall fitness for tech proffesionals.